digipolisantwerp/chatbot_service_nodejs/README.md

 APIKEY=
 ```

-Obtain the client id and client secret by creating a contract on the mprofiel-admin service on [api-store-o.antwerpen.be](https://api-store-o.antwerpen.be).
+Obtain the APIKEY by taking out a contract on the `chatbot-api` service on [api-store.antwerpen.be](https://api-store.antwerpen.be).
+The ACCESS_TOKEN value can be obtained at the bottom of the settings screen ("API token") on [chatbots.antwerpen.be](https://chatbots.antwerpen.be).

-(Remove the -o extension in the URL's to use the production api.)
+(Add `-o` or `-a` extensions where needed to the host names to access the dev or acceptation environments.)

 Run the service: